 - A tracker monitors the cold chain and provides information about the condition of the goods.
 So the grocer knows that the strawberries in the truck could become "wrinkly".
 He can intervene and cancel or reorder the delivery instead of throwing them away later.

 - An unused office space, but the heating is running at full speed.
 This is not necessary.
 Sensors measure CO2 content, movement and temperature in rooms.
 And show energy consumption, room use and air quality.
 This helps to control buildings more economically and environmentally friendly.
-"Building Monitoring & Analytics" was the first IoT product to be awarded the we care label.
+"Building Monitoring & Analytics" was the first IoT product to be awarded the Green Magenta label.
 Telekom uses this label to identify particularly ecologically or socially sustainable offerings.

 - Almost one third of the greenhouse gases in transport are caused by the burning of fossil fuels.
 Improving the route of trucks alone can save up to 40 percent of fuel.
 A positive factor for the environment and for costs.
 Customers are setting ever tighter deadlines for the delivery of goods and merchandise.
 Ten minutes late and the truck is often not allowed to unload until the next day.
 If logistics companies want to plan the best route for their trucks, they need to track sales volumes in real time and adjust the route accordingly.